bitcoin-core/bitcoincore.org/_includes/pages/segwit_support.md

   to translate the table headers, copy and replace the above line prior to including this file
 {% endcomment %}
-{% assign segwitsupportheaders = ", Name,Planned,Ready,Notes,Depends" %}
+{% assign segwitsupportheaders = ", Name,Status,Notes,Depends" %}
 {% endunless %}
 {% assign segwitsupportheaders = segwitsupportheaders | split: ',' %}